Vitlycke

 Based in Zagreb, Margareta Firinger is a freelance dancer and choreographer, and a graduate of SEAD in Salzburg.
 She was a member of the Zagreb Dance Company from 2019 to 2022 and is part of the Škvadra collective, creating original works across stage and film.
 In collaboration with Jovana Zelenović, she has developed several performances exploring personal and physical narratives.
 Since 2022, she has been active in various European projects, working with artists like Ana Kreitmayer, Saša Božić, and Toma Savić Gecan.

-Magalí Camps (Spain/Denmark)
+Magalí Camps (Sweden/Spain)

 Magalí Camps is a dancer and choreographer based between Copenhagen, Stockholm, and Barcelona.
 A graduate of the Danish National School of Performing Arts, she has worked with Cullberg and collaborated with artists such as Alma Söderberg and Renan Martins.
 Her solo Double You Single View premiered in 2024 at Bora Bora (Denmark).
 She is also part of the La Verema collective, co-curating the L’ARREPLEGADA festival.